miyakogi/m2r/README.md

 source_suffix = ['.rst', '.md']
 ```

-Then write index.md or index.rst, and run `make html`.
+Write index.md and run `make html`.

 #### mdinclude directive

 Like `.. include:: file` directive, `.. mdinclude:: file` directive inserts markdown file at the line.

 Note: do not use `.. include:: file` directive to include markdown file, use `.. mdinclude:: file` instead.

+## Restrictions

+* reST's directive body is parsed as reST, cannot use markdown
+* Table column alignment is not supported (reST does not support this feature)

 ## Example